• Deutsch

 Duration-Based: Session vs. Persistent Cookies

 A cookie's lifespan is its most fundamental property.
-The distinction between session vs persistent cookies defines how long data is stored.

 Origin-Based: First-Party vs. Third-Party Cookies